qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Output Recording

-The program output of a quantum application is defined by a sequence of calls to runtime functions that record the values produced by the computation, specifically calls to the runtime functions ending in `record_output` listed in the table [above](#runtime-functions).
+The program output of a quantum application is defined by a sequence of calls to run-time functions that record the values produced by the computation, specifically calls to the run-time functions ending in `record_output` listed in the table [above](#run-time-functions).
 In the case of the Adaptive Profile, these calls are contained within the final block of the entry point function, i.e. the block that terminates in a return instruction.
 In the case that conditional data needs to be returned, then phi instructions are expected to be used to move